MohadKamil/LoxSharp/README.md

 ### Passing Code Files

-you can pass lox file to intepreter by passing a path to it as command argument, below is an example using on of the included Lox example files
+you can pass lox file to intepreter by including a path to it as command argument, below is an example using on of the included Lox example files

 ```
 dotnet run --project .\LoxSharp\LoxSharp.csproj .\Examples\HelloWorld.txt